TatianaProzorova/CSharpEssentials/README.md

-# MyConsoleApp
+# CSharpEssentials
-This is a test project with a simple console application
+This is a test project with simple console applications